MyDAIDAI/knowledge/docs/English/NewConcept/lession55.md

 - Does Mr.Sawyer go to work in the morning?
 Do the children go to school?
 - when does Mr.Sawyer go to work?
 When do the children go to school?
 - What does Mr.Sawyer do in the morning? what do the children do in the morning?
-- who goes to work and who go to school in the morning?
+- who goes to work and who goes to school in the morning?

 **Their father takes them to school every day.**